castensson/shorturl/README.md

 By default the webserver will start on port 8889 if no specific port is provided using -p

-Open a browser and point it to http://localhost:<port_number>/create
+Open a browser and point it to http://localhost:8889/create (or the port of choice)

+Enter url to be shortened and hit enter/click submit to get the result.